carboniq-dev/carboniq-dev.github.io/docs/trail-blazer/the-actor.md

 This section provides an overview of the **TrailBlazer** actor's properties that affect the pathfinding logic and debugging.

+When activated, actors of a designated type will function as grid cells.

+Defines an actor type that should function as grid cells.

 ## Grid

 ![Grid](../assets/images/trail-blazer/grid.PNG)